mabruras/sqapi/resources/docs/CONFIGURATION.md

 ### Metadata Store
 The metadata store is also defined by a type and connection details.

+It is important to notice that a configuration for Metadata store, is not required.
+This is because the metadata is possible to put on the message.
+If it is desirable to put the metadata on the message, the `message_fields` > `metadata` reference mentioned above could be used.

+If the metadata is not detected in the message, nor any configuration for a metadata storage is defined, the metadata will be represented as an empty dictionary.

 #### Redis
 ##### Example
 ```yaml